-A short link-in-bio feature that directs viewers to a landing page, on the other hand, can drive sales.
+On the other hand, a short link-in-bio feature that directs viewers to a landing page can drive sales.
 It also comes with free advertising features like AR filters and lenses to help you promote your business online in a fun and interactive way.
-Would consider using Tiktok instead of running paid ads for your business?
+Would you consider using Tiktok instead of running paid ads for your business?

 Start a YouTube channel.

-Did you know that YouTube users watch over one billion hours of content on the website every day?
+Did you know that YouTube users watch over one billion hours of website content daily?
 However, only 9% of companies advertise themselves on YouTube.
 YouTube is a great marketing tool for you to build on as it continues to evolve and attract more users.